How to Move an Elliptical Without Destroying My House or Myself!

 More than once we have received the question here at the elliptical department at Treadmill Doctor about the best way to move an elliptical.
 It usually starts out like this: “I was trying to move my elliptical with my brother-in-law and we were walking down the hall and the elliptical arm swung forward and punched a hole in the wall (or knocked a chunk out of his leg!)
 The point that I’m trying to make is that trying to move an elliptical for the first time can be a daunting proposition without the right knowledge or tools so we decided to do this blog post to help people who like to do it themselves.

-First, when we say that we are telling you how to move an elliptical we are not talking about moving it across the room.
-That’s what elliptical has transport wheels for.
+That’s what machine has transport elliptical wheels for.
 That being said, let me give you a big piece of advice for those of you who might think to just roll the machine over your nice hardwood floors on the transport wheels.
-Be prepared to replace those floors after the transport wheels leave a nice groove in the top of the wood!
-I had to do that once when moving an elliptical for a customer.
+I had to do that once when doing elliptical maintenance and moving an elliptical for a customer.
 I got paid $150 for the move and it cost me $3500 to replace the floor.

 You will need some tools to do this properly.
 Depending on the size of your machine you will need a furniture dolly.
 It looks like a square of wood with four caster wheels, one on each corner, and you will need a tie down strap with a ratchet tie.
 You may also need a moving blanket if you are going through some tight places in your house where the walls can be easily damaged.